 One of the most irresponsible posts or comments we see on social media is people saying things like “conditions are normal”, “its no big deal”, etc. That is great for the experienced and well prepared.
 To the inexperienced this may cause them to not properly prepare.

 The lower the temperatures drop below freezing, the more concerned you should be.
 The better prepared you should be.
 Better prepared with knowledge, your preparation, your gear, and your food.
+Even having enough sense to not go, if you are not sure, or you are not confident you are prepared.

 By well prepared, we mean you have tested the clothing and gear you are going to take.
 You have actually used them in the temperatures you are expecting to face.
 Tested at a location you could easily get away from if you underestimated things.
 Tested for entire nights, not just 30 minutes or so.